 Fifth Freedom Routes – an excellent and often cheap way to experience premium classes on major airlines flying routes outside their home countries.

-Frequent Flyer Miles – redeem your earned or purchased miles for business and first class sweet spots on quality airlines.
+Frequent Flyer Miles – redeem your earned or purchased miles for business and first class flights on quality airlines.